aidan-gallagher/aidan-gallagher.github.io/_posts/2021-09-01-documentation.md

 # Clear Sentences

-- Reduce imprecise, weak or generic verbs
+- Reduce imprecise, weak and generic verbs
   - Bad: This error _happens_ when ...
   - Good: The system _generates_ this error when...
 - Reduce '_there is_' and '_there are_'